laserpants/mbs/README.md

 A command line tool to keep track of the amount of data sent and received over a network interface.
-This can be convenient for monitoring data usage against a pre-paid data bundle or some other fixed usage limit.
+This can be convenient for monitoring data usage against a pre-paid bundle or some other fixed usage limit.

 ### Building